grow-graphics/gd/Readme.md

 * General-purpose pure-Go 'variant' packages, reuse them in any Go project.
 * Recompile your code quickly, with a build experience similar to working in a scripting language.

-We would love you to take part in our [active discussions](https://github.com/grow-graphics/gd/discussions) section with any questions, comments or feedback you may have.
-Show us what you are building!

-You can also help to fund the project and prioritise issues [here](https://buy.stripe.com/4gw14maETbnX3vOcMM)

 ```go
 // This file is all you need to start a project.
 // Save it somewhere, install the `gd` command and use `gd run` to get started.